This reading is also available in PDF.

 the procedure is supposed to do.
 The sentences need not be as precise

 as what you'd give a computer, but they should be clear to the

 programmer.
 (As you've learned in your writing, write to your audience.)

 The produces section names and types the result of the procedure.
 Often, the result is not named in the code of the procedure.
 So why do we both to include such a section?
 Because naming the result lets us discuss it (either in the purpose above or in the preconditions and postconditions below).

 These first four P's give an informal definition of what the procedure does.
 The last two P's give a much more formal definition of the purpose of the procedure.
 You've seen at the beginning of this reading that the preconditions are the conditions that must be met in order for the procedure to work and that preconditions and postconditions are a form of contract.
 Since they are a contract, we do our best to specify them formally.

-The preconditions section provides additional
+The preconditions section provides additional details

-the programming system that is necessary for the procedure to work
+programming system that is necessary for the procedure to work

 correctly.
 For example, if a procedure depends on a value being named